teancom/codex/aws.md

 All done?
 Verify the deployment by trying to `bosh target` the newly-deployed Director.
-First you're going to need to get the password out of our proto-Vault.
+First you're going to need to get the password out of our _proto-Vault_.

 ```
 $ safe get secret/aws/proto/bosh/users/admin